hgryoo/cubrid-manual/en/admin/config.rst

 **LONG_QUERY_TIME**

     **LONG_QUERY_TIME** is a parameter to configure execution time of query which is evaluated as long-duration query.
 You can set a unit as ms, s, min or h, which stands for milliseconds, seconds, minutes or hours respectively.
 If you omit the unit, milliseconds(ms) will be applied.
 The default value is **60** (seconds) and the maximum value is 86,400(1 day).
-When you run a query and this query's running time takes more than the specified time, a value of LONG-Q, which is printed out from "cubrid broker status" command, is increased 1; this SQL is written to SLOW log file ($CUBRID/log/broker/sql_log/\*.slow.log) of CAS.
-See :ref:`SLOW_LOG <slow-log>`.

     This value can be valued in milliseconds with a decimal separator.
 For example, the value can be configured into 0.5 to configure 500 msec.

-    Note that if a parameter value is configured to **0**, a long-duration query is not evaluated.
+    Note that if a parameter value is configured to 0, a long-duration query is not evaluated.

 **LONG_TRANSACTION_TIME**